 In the context of tourism development, a pivotal objective pertains to the preservation and enhancement of the natural and cultural heritage, which serves as both a goal and an indicator.
 This objective encapsulates endeavors aimed at conserving and elevating the inherent value of the natural and cultural resources harnessed for tourism purposes.
 Assessment of this objective relies on various facets, including the status, condition, and quality of natural and cultural heritage sites, encompassing aspects such as biodiversity, landscapes, monuments, and traditions.
-Additionally, it extends to considerations regarding the overall awareness and multifaceted implications associated with tourism activities, encompassing dimensions such as increased tourist arrivals, tourism revenue, service quality, tourist satisfaction, diversification of tourism products, preservation of natural and cultural heritage, sustainability of tourism practices, and the resilience of tourism enterprises.
+Additionally, it extends to considerations regarding the overall awareness and multifaceted implications associated with tourism activities, encompassing dimensions such as increased tourist arrivals, tourism revenue, service quality, tourist satisfaction, diversification of tourism products, preservation of natural and cultural and cultural heritage.